MarielTinaco/nilm-tools/src/firmware/max78000/README.md

     - Pyserial `pip install pyserial`

 ## Run
 - To run, flash first the firmware to MAX78000FTHR.
-(Via vscode, press Ctrl+Shift+B, then flash)
+(Via vscode, press Ctrl+Shift+B, then flash or Drag and Drop latest hex file in the release directory)
 - Restart device
 - Run `python sensor_emulator.py`